catalyzeio/paas-guides/php-mysql.md

 ---
-title: PHP and MySQL Guide
+title: PHP + MySQL Guide
 ---

 # Deploying a PHP+MySQL Application on the Catalyze Platform